tom2433/LiftTracker/README.md

 # Immediate Notes

+## 07-21

+make lift set in progress card's eight/rep note take up the same width as the value inputs

 ## 07-17

 ran into an issue where when the user deletes more than one lift in progress or lift sets in progress, the numbering gets messed up. need to implement a system where the delete icons are not visible while something is being deleted.